GoogleCloudPlatform/spanner-migration-tool/README.md

 ### Schema Conversion

-- Loading dump files from SQL Server and DynamoDB is not supported
+- Loading dump files from SQL Server, Oracle and DynamoDB is not supported
 - Schema Only Mode does not create foreign keys
-- Migration of constraints, functions and views is not supported
+- Migration of check constraints, functions and views is not supported
 - Schema recommendations are based on static analysis of the schema only
 - PG Spanner dialect support is limited, and is not currently available on the UI